Quan030994/Hometest/README.md

 # Hometest
- This is a jupter notebook file to the home test
+ This is a jupyter notebook file for the homed test